qzc438/ontology-llm/README.md

 Call Huanyu for approval for trivial reference.

 ## Agent-OM: Leveraging LLM Agents for Ontology Matching
+- The preprint of the paper is currently available at arXiv: https://arxiv.org/abs/2312.00326
 - This repository contains the source code linked to the paper.
-- The preprint of the paper is currently available at arXiv: https://arxiv.org/abs/2312.00326
+The original version of this work can be found in: https://github.com/qzc438/ontology-llm (access will be made available on request)

 ## Important Notice:
 - For technical inquiries, please submit a GitHub issue.